My Musical Journey with Salsa Libre

 Playing with a smaller ensemble was both a challenge and a joy.
 Without the full brass section and additional percussion, there was more space in the arrangements, which meant that each musician’s contribution was more pronounced.
 My role on the guitar became more prominent, not only providing rhythm but also filling in melodic gaps and driving the harmonic structure.
 I also got to solo on pretty much every tune, which was not the case with the bigger band lineup.

 The open-air environment of the ballpark was perfect for a summer evening, and the audience, though not as dance-focused as at Tioga Downs, enjoyed the music.
-We played a mix of salsa classics like “Puerto Rico” by Eddie Palmieri and Latin jazz standards like “Canteloupe Island” by Herbie Hancock.
+We played a mix of salsa classics like “Puerto Rico” by Eddie Palmieri (see excerpt here), Latin jazz standards like “Canteloupe Island” by Herbie Hancock, and pop tunes like “Yesterday” by The Beatles (on which an excerpt of my solo is here.)

 Personal Reflections and Lessons Learned